WALKING THE HEART OF CONNEMARA

 with David Whyte

 To apply for the trip, please download and complete the application and health & fitness questionnaire and return them, together with your deposit, to Anna Wolcott as per the instructions on the application.
-Thank you very much.
-Please contact Anna with questions.
-360.221.1324 or e-mail.
+If you have questions, please contact Anna Wolcott at 360.221.1324 or via e-mail.

 Health & Fitness form

 NEW for tour participants - FAQ and helpful links

 Come down drenched, at the end of May,